KoiOates/plover/README.rst

 ----------------------------------------------

-This may not be necessary on all Linux running gadgets, (still waiting to play with Pi Zero) but it was a necessary step before my PocketCHIP could be set up to send keystrokes.
+This may not be necessary on all Linux running gadgets, and definitely **is not necessary on Raspberry Pi Zero, latest Rasbian version**, but it was a necessary step before my PocketCHIP could be set up to send keystrokes.

 Here is an excellent step by step procedure for cross compiling